CoFFeeSooDa/MiePy/README.md

 ## Log

+2023/09/16: Ming-Wei complete the radial basis functions.
+Now attempts to establish a class for radial functions.

 ### 2023/09/16: IMPORTANT NOTE - BY Ming-Wei

 I have finished the issue of logging problem.
 To keep the consistency, please follow the rules below: